 Rideshare cases present special considerations.
 Usually, the driver has only limited assets and insurance.
 That means the injured rider must navigate the complexities of the rideshare company’s insurance program, and deal with the insurer’s claims department.
 The claims department’s sole job is to avoid paying.
 Often, to recover, the rider or other victim must prove that that the rideshare company is “vicariously’ or otherwise liable for the driver’s negligence or wrongdoing.
+That’s especially challenging for the victims of the thousands of sexual assaults that occur each year during rideshares.
 You’re best off with a lawyer and, in particular, one who knows the ins and outs of Uber and Lyft injury claims.

 A chief cause of Lyft and Uber accidents is driver negligence.
 “Distracted driving” is not uncommon, because Uber and Lyft drivers use their rideshare app while transporting passengers.
-Other common causes of rideshare accidents include poor vehicle maintenance, vehicle breakdowns, and criminal actions such as physical assaults.
+Other common causes of rideshare injuries and accidents include poor vehicle maintenance, vehicle breakdowns, and criminal actions such as physical or sexual assaults.

 Uber and Lyft are set up to avoid responsibility for the injuries their enterprises cause.
 For example, as a first line of defense, both companies claim they are not responsible for drivers’ accidents because those drivers are independent contractors rather than employees.